wolfv6/keybrd/CONTRIBUTING.md

 Bug reports
 -----------
-A bug report is the first step in finding a bug.
+Submitting a bug report is the first step in fixing a bug.
-Once it is found, correcting it is usually relatively easy.
+Once it is found, correcting a bug is usually relatively easy.
 Please submit bug reports to [GitHub issues](https://github.com/wolfv6/Keybrd/issues) or [geekhack thread](https://geekhack.org/index.php?topic=83599.0).